An official website of the United States government

 Sailors sit a consoles as an instructor points something out on a screen.

 GREAT LAKES, Ill.
-(March 31, 2023) Recruits prepare for a pass in review inspection during a recruit graduation ceremony at Recruit Training Command in Great Lakes, Ill., March 31, 2023.
-More than 40,000 recruits train annually at the Navy's only boot camp.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Christopher M. O'Grady)
+(May 8, 2023) Recruits march in formation with the USS Enterprise and Blue Angels guidons at Recruit Training Command, May 8, 2023.
+More than 40,000 recruits train annually at the Navy's only boot camp (U.S. Navy photo by Mass Communication Specialist 2nd Class Christopher M. O'Grady)

 GREAT LAKES, Ill.
-(March 27, 2023) Recruits take the Naturalization Oath of Allegiance to the United States of America during a naturalization ceremony inside the Recruit Memorial Chapel at Recruit Training Command (RTC).
+(April 28, 2023) Equipment Operator 1st Class Sibel Uzun adjusts a recruits neckerchief before for a pass-in-review graduation ceremony at Recruit Training Command.
 Boot camp is approximately 10 weeks and all enlistees into the U.S. Navy begin their careers at the command.
 Training includes five warfighting competencies of firefighting, damage control, seamanship, watchstanding, and small arms handling and marksmanship along with physical fitness and lessons in Navy heritage and core values, Warrior Toughness, Life Skills, teamwork and discipline.
 More than 40,000 recruits train annually at the Navy's only boot camp.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Olympia O. Martin)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Christopher O'Grady)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon